 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-These essay assignments require students to answer questions about the assigned reading while also citing the required reading and 3-5 additional scholarly sources.
+These essay assignments require students to answer questions about the Read items while also citing the Read items and 3-5 additional scholarly sources.
 Each essay assignment must be 4-5 pages of content and double-spaced.
-Essays must follow current Turabian format.

-Short Research Papers (3)
+Short Research Paper Assignments (3)

 Students conduct significant research and discussion on possible dissertation topics related to economic theory and policy.
-Each paper must be 4–6 pages of content, double-spaced, and must include citations from relevant readings, presentations and an additional 10-15 scholarly sources.
+Each paper must be 5-7 pages of content, double-spaced, and must include citations from relevant readings, presentations and an additional 10-15 scholarly sources.

-Final Research Paper
+Final Research Paper Assignment

 Students will conduct a final 10-12 page paper analyzing their final, chosen research paper topic.
 This may be a derivative of one of the 3 topics from one of the three short research papers, or it may be modified topic.
 The paper must cite 25 scholarly sources and required reading and presentations.
-Paper must follow current Turabian format.